NOTE: The following Bylaws were revised during December 2023, they are current and in effect today.

 Article 9- Disciplinary Action

 Any member may file written charges against another member for consideration by the membership.
 The written charges will be delivered to the president.
 The president will appoint three members from the general membership to review each case and report to the membership their findings and recommendation.
 The membership will discuss and vote upon each matter.
 Individuals involved in the charges will be allowed to address the membership before a final vote is taken.
 They may be removed from the meeting unless asked to stay by the president to address any questions from the floor.
 The decision of the membership is final.
 Each case will be resolved at the meeting following the charges or a maximum of 45 days.

 Article 10- Event Participation

-Vehicles participating in club events, cruises, and caravans are limited to vehicles 25 years and older.
-However, the membership committee has the authority to allow exceptions to the rule.
-Vehicles must follow strict safety guidelines when participating in club events such as cruising or shows.
-However motorcycles, scooters, and vehicles not meeting the classic, street rod, muscle car, or limited production vehicle definition will not be allowed to participate in these events.
+Vehicles participating in club events, cruises, and caravans must follow strict safety guidelines when participating in club events such as cruising or shows.
+Motorcycles and scooters will not be allowed to participate in these events.

 Article 11- Exit plan

 The designated charity(s) identified during the year the club ceases to exist will equally share in the disposition of club funds and assets, with the exception of the scholarship fund (which has a pre-defined exit plan).
 The “Board of Officers” of record will manage the final distribution.

 Article 12: Scholarship